-- 1) Explain the biological activity of the major drug classes. - 2) Describe the development of important drugs in the major drug classes and their structureactivity relationships. - 3) Predict the activity of analogues of important drugs based on their chemical structures.
+- I) explain the biological activity of the major drug classes. - 2) describe the development of important drugs in the major drug classes and their structureactivity relationships. - 3) predict the activity of analogues of important drugs based on their chemical structures.